 Students take one course from seven out of eight of the above learning outcome areas.
 The program provides suggested courses for fulfilling these seven areas, but students can also choose from a list of approved alternative courses if they wish (students must work with an advisor and receive approval for their core course selections).
 Example courses that are available to students include Accounting Concepts for Managers; Administrative Law; Personnel Selection, Placement and Classification; Applied Communication Research Methods; Concepts and Analysis of Communication in Organizations; Fundamentals of Computer Networking, Cloud Based Technology, and Internet Safety; Seminar in Administrative Management and Organizational Theory; and Professional Writing.

 After their core classes, students select from a set list of applied communication classes to complete 12 credits (4 classes).
 Classes include Conflict and Communication, Communication and Diversity in the Workplace, Ethical Issues in Communication, Theories and Concepts of Small Group Communication, and Public Relations Campaigns.
-These courses build off of the business and managerial foundation students learned in their core curriculum.
+These courses build upon the business and managerial foundation students learned in their core curriculum.
 Students investigate and discuss the dynamics of interpersonal conflict, learn about theory behind communication in the workplace, develop skills in mediation and negotiation, become skilled in creating and managing public relations campaigns and become familiar with the interplay in small group communication settings.
+Through their 4 applied communication electives, students can earn a graduate certificate to highlight their professional communication training.
+They also have the option to complete another graduate certificate program within MSU’s Master of Professional Studies offerings, with faculty approval.

 During the final semester of the MPS program, students must complete a research project, internship or capstone experience that demonstrates their mastery of problem solving, research and writing in the field of applied communication.